Shwetank2101/Django_Project/README.md

 # Django_Project
-It a sample project to learn django
+This repository gives you basic idea of sample project in django along with learning.